 Continuing where we left off in “My Memoir Backstory: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-C:

 Heck!
 Here I am alone in the dark in a car with a middle-aged male Mormon stranger in an arranged marriage situation and this was the first time I’d ever been alone with a man!
-To think it had to be in this bizarre, coerced, traumatic, unnatural setting — not romantic at all, despite the moonlit night.
+To think, thanks to my uncle ErVIL, it had to be in this bizarre, coerced, traumatic, unnatural setting — not romantic at all, despite the moonlit night.
 Fortunately and unfortunately, as it turns out, it was to be my first and final meeting with Ervil’s well-meaning but badly misused and abused “amigo,” Homer Babbitt.

 “The Prophet Ervil said the Lord revealed to him we are supposed to be married in a couple of days.
 I’m to give him a piece of land because he got me you for my second wife so I can further build the work of God.
 So I want to know, do you agree to be my plural wife so I can enter into ‘the principle of celestial marriage’ to better serve God?”